 Although the University does not generate proprietary project results, there are situations in which a project requires access to the sponsor's own proprietary data.
 In such cases, the contract(s) shall define the conditions under which such data shall be accepted and note that the University shall use reasonable efforts to protect such data, but shall not accept liability for inadvertent disclosure.
 Such data must be clearly designated as proprietary when they are transmitted to the University.
 The University retains the right to refuse to accept any such data that it does not consider essential to the research or that it believes to be improperly designated.

-Patents, copyrights, or other proprietary rights deriving from sponsored projects must be shared by the University in accordance with arrangements set forth in the contract and pursuant to the terms of the University's Policy Governing Research Involving Patents and Copyrights.
-The University's patent and copyright policy seeks to ensure that discoveries or inventions are used in ways that benefit the public while also providing adequate recognition and appropriate royalties to the responsible parties.
+Patents, copyrights, or other proprietary rights deriving from sponsored projects must be shared by the University in accordance with arrangements set forth in the contract and pursuant to the terms of the SIU Board of Trustees Intellectual Property Policy (2 Policies of the Board H).
+The Intellectual Property Policy seeks to ensure that discoveries or inventions are used in ways that benefit the public while also providing adequate recognition and appropriate royalties to the responsible parties.

 Unless otherwise covered in the contract, the University retains title to inventions resulting from sponsored projects and may license them in the public interest under patent management arrangements that also reflect the needs of sponsors.
 The normal mechanism is to provide the sponsor with a non-exclusive, royalty-free license.
 Insofar as SIUE is able to grant a license, SIUE may grant the sponsor the option to acquire exclusive rights, title and interest in and to SIUE's inventions or other intellectual property rights made and/or conceived in the course of this grant.